observeinc/aws-sam-apps/docs/forwarder.md

 You may also consider forwarding S3 event notifications to an existing SNS topic in order to route the messages to multiple consumers.
 In this case you would:
 - create an SNS topic
-- update your stack to include the created topic ARN in `SourceTopicArns`
+- update your stack to include the created topic ARN in `SourceTopicArn`
 - subscribe the SNS topic to the Forwarder SQS queue
 - subscribe the S3 bucket to the SNS topic